Neutron diffraction: De-Broglie relation

+where h is the Planck constant, p is the momentum of the neutron, m is the mass of the neutron, v is the velocity of the neutron.

+Scattering

+Neutron scattering is used to detect the distance between atoms and study the dynamics of materials.
+It involves two major principles: elastic scattering and inelastic scattering.

+Elastic scattering provides insight into the structural properties of materials by looking at the angles at which neutrons are scattered.
+The resulting pattern of the scattering provides information regarding the atomic structure of crystals, liquids and amorphous materials.

+Inelastic scattering focuses on material dynamics through the study of neutron energy and momentum changes during interactions.
+It is key to study phonons, magnons, and other excitations of solid materials.

+Neutron matter interaction

+X- rays interact with matter through electrostatic interaction by interacting with the electron cloud of atoms, this limits their application as they can be scattered strongly from electrons.
+While being neutral, neutrons primarily interact with matter through the short-range strong force with atomic nuclei.
+Nuclei are far smaller than the electron cloud, meaning most materials are transparent to neutrons and allow deeper penetration.
+The interaction between neutrons and nuclei is described by the Fermi pseudopotential, that is, neutrons are well above their meson mass threshold, and thus can be treated effectively as point-like scatterers.
+While most elements have a low tendency to absorb neutrons, certain ones such as cadmium (Cd), gadolinium (Gd), helium (3He), lithium (6Li), and boron (10B) exhibit strong neutron absorption due to nuclear resonance effects.
+The likelihood of absorption increases with neutron wavelength (σa ∝ λ), meaning slower neutrons are absorbed more readily than faster ones.

 Instrumental and sample requirements

 The technique requires a source of neutrons.
 Neutrons are usually produced in a nuclear reactor or spallation source.
 At a research reactor, other components are needed, including a crystal monochromator (in the case of thermal neutrons), as well as filters to select the desired neutron wavelength.
 Some parts of the setup may also be movable.
 For the long-wavelength neutrons, crystals cannot be used and gratings are used instead as diffractive optical components.
 At a spallation source, the time of flight technique is used to sort the energies of the incident neutrons (higher energy neutrons are faster), so no monochromator is needed, but rather a series of aperture elements synchronized to filter neutron pulses with the desired wavelength.

 The technique is most commonly performed as powder diffraction, which only requires a polycrystalline powder.
 Single crystal work is also possible, but the crystals must be much larger than those that are used in single-crystal X-ray crystallography.
 It is common to use crystals that are about 1 mm3.

 The technique also requires a device that can detect the neutrons after they have been scattered.